-To start, you’ll need to understand what makes up your credit score and work on building good habits.
+To start improving your credit, you’ll need to understand what makes up your credit score and work on building good habits.
 Here’s how to improve your credit score:

 - Pay all your bills on time

 - Limit new credit